kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-2.md

    :::

-   ::: info Understanding Event Type System Projection The `$et-order-placed` system stream contains all `order-placed` events across from all streams in KurrentDB.
+   ::: info Understanding Event Type System Projection The `$et-order-placed` system stream contains all `order-placed` events across all streams in KurrentDB.
 This uses KurrentDB's "by event type" system projection stream feature.
 For more information, see [System Projections](https://docs.kurrent.io/server/v25.0/features/projections/system.html#by-event-type).
    :::

 3. You should see a sequenced list of the appended `order-placed` events associated to a few hundred orders.

-4. Click on one of them to see the details of the order.
+4. Click on one of the events to see the order details.

    ::: note Sample detail of an `OrderPlaced` event